 Over the past decade, Mergers and Acquisitions (M&As) have reached unprecedented levels as companies use corporate financing strategies to maximize shareholder value and create a competitive advantage.
 Acquisitions occur when a larger company takes over a smaller one; a merger typically involves two relative equals joining forces and creating a new company.
-Most mergers and acquisitions are friendly, but a hostile takeover occurs when the acquirer bypasses the board of the targeted company and purchases a majority of the company's stock on the open market.
+Most Mergers and Acquisitions are friendly, but a hostile takeover occurs when the acquirer bypasses the board of the targeted company and purchases a majority of the company’s stock on the open market.
 A merger is considered a success if it increases shareholder value faster than if the companies had remained separate.
 Because corporate takeovers and mergers can reduce competition, they are heavily regulated, often requiring government approval.
-To increase chances of the deal's success, acquirers need to perform rigorous due diligence—a review of the targeted company's assets and performance history—before the purchase to verify the company's stand-alone value and unmask problems that could jeopardize the outcome.
+To increase the chances of a deal’s success, acquirers need to perform rigorous due diligence—a review of the targeted company’s assets and performance history—before the purchase to verify the company’s standalone value and unmask problems that could jeopardize the outcome.

 Usage and satisfaction among survey respondents

 Successful integration requires understanding how to make trade-offs between speed and careful planning and involves these steps: